Kenny Easley: Professional career

-Easley also warned his fellow players that he was against the idea of using violence against the replacement players in order to prove a point.
-Once the strike ended, Easley had an off-year as the Seahawks passing defense fell to 25th in the league.
+Easley warned his fellow players that he was against the idea of using violence against the replacement players to prove a point.
+Once the strike ended, he had an off-year as the Seahawks passing defense fell to 25th in the league.
 His last game was a 23–20 overtime loss to the Houston Oilers in the wild card game of the 1987 NFL playoffs.

 Trade and retirement

 Prior to the 1988 season, the Seahawks offered Easley to several clubs in an attempt to get a quarterback in return.
-Easley's declining play, which was partially blamed on his work during the strike and the blossoming of Easley's backup Paul Moyer, had made Easley expendable.
-On April 22, 1988, the Seahawks traded Easley to the Phoenix Cardinals for quarterback Kelly Stouffer.
-During the mandatory team physical, Easley was diagnosed with idiopathic nephrotic syndrome, a severe kidney disease that voided the trade.
-Easley had told Moyer that he thought his days with the Seahawks were numbered because of his involvement in the player's strike.
+His declining play, which was partially blamed on his work during the strike and the blossoming of Easley's backup Paul Moyer, had made Easley expendable.
+On April 22, 1988, the Seahawks traded him to the Phoenix Cardinals for quarterback Kelly Stouffer.
+During the mandatory team physical, Easley was diagnosed with idiopathic nephrotic syndrome, a severe kidney disease which voided the trade.
+He had told Moyer that he thought his days with the Seahawks were numbered because of his involvement in the player's strike.
 He was not surprised when the trade happened but the kidney diagnosis had "shocked" him.
 The Seahawks offered several draft picks as compensation to the Cardinals to complete the trade and Easley announced his retirement a few months later.

-Easley filed a lawsuit against the Seahawks, their team trainer and the team doctors stating that an overdose of Advil (ibuprofen) for an ankle injury a few years before was the cause of his kidney failure.
-He knew as early as 1986 that there were issues with his kidney but finally realized the severity of it when he failed the Cardinals physical.
-Easley claimed that he took 15 to 20 Advils daily for three months to reduce the swelling in his ankle, before a doctor intervened and told him to stop.
+Easley filed a lawsuit against the Seahawks, the team trainer, and the team doctors saying that an overdose of Advil (ibuprofen) for an ankle injury a few years before was the cause of his kidney failure.
+He knew as early as 1986 that there were issues with his kidney but finally realized the severity of it when he did not pass the Cardinals physical.
+He said that he took 15 to 20 Advils daily for three months to reduce the swelling in his ankle, before a doctor intervened and told him to stop.
 A former teammate said that Advil and other medications were easily obtainable in the Seahawks locker room in "large dispensers" without proper medical supervision.
-Easley's physicians claimed that they never told him to take the quantity of Advils Easley claimed he took.
+Easley's physicians said that they never told him to take the quantity of Advils that Easley said he took.
 His case made national headlines and formed discussion involving the safe use of over the counter medication like Advil.
-The lawsuit was later settled out of court.
+The lawsuit was settled out of court in 1990.

-Easley received a new kidney two years later at the University of Washington Medical Center in Seattle.
+Easley received a new kidney at the University of Washington Medical Center in Seattle, in June 1990.